Eficnbo/Eficnbo.github.io/README.md

 # eficnbo.github.io

+Goal was to make a webpage that would show many moving particles on smartphones' browsers - Achieved

-check eficnbo.com for end result
+Check eficnbo.com for the end result

 Testing space-themed things with threejs/webgl.

-Should run fairly well with smartphones aswell